 Campaign and Objective

 In 2012 AGE launched the Campaign “Towards and Age-Friendly EU by 2020” with the goal to shape a fair and sustainable society for all ages.
 In order to support age-friendly environments it is necessary to create a network to enable different stakeholder across Europe to exchange knowledge and good practices.
-Therefore, AGE calls, together with a coalition of stakeholders for an EU Covenant on Demographic Change that seeks to create the necessary political and technical framework to support active and healthy aging and develop age-friendly environments, similar to the Covenant of Mayors on sustainable energy.
+Therefore, AGE called, together with a coalition of stakeholders, for an EU Covenant on Demographic Change to create the necessary political and technical framework to support active and healthy aging and develop age-friendly environments, similar to the Covenant of Mayors on sustainable energy.
 The aim is to bring together local and regional authorities and stakeholders, across the EU, who want to find smart and innovative evidence based solutions and facilitate the creation of an EU repository of good practice.

-The objectives of the Covenant will be to:
+The objectives of the Covenant are to:

 - promote a comprehensive and integrated approach of ageing in linking all relevant stakeholders working at local, regional and national levels on the promotion of age-friendly environments;